kinecosystem/payment-service/README.md

 The payment-service is a service meant to be run internally, i.e. not directly connected to the internet.
 It provides the functionality to:
 * send KIN payments
 * subscribe on KIN payments sent/received on any given address
+* whitelist transactions
-* fund new stellar wallets
+* fund new stellar wallets ?

 <a href="https://partners.kinecosystem.com/docs/server_payment_service.html"><img src="https://partners.kinecosystem.com/img/documentation-button2x.png" width=300 height=84 alt="Documentation"/></a>

-The service is initiated with a root wallet account that contains sufficient KIN and XLM.
+The service is initiated with a root wallet account that contains sufficient KIN.
 The service is diveded into 3:
-1. Http server for incoming requests
+1. HTTP server for incoming requests
 1. Background worker to process payment requests and perform callbacks
 1. Polling process that listens on the blockchain and sends callbacks on any transaction involving a presubscribed address